 The Global Seed Vault

 Svalbard's Global Seed Vault is the world's largest security stock for the variety of agricultural plants stored in the world's gene banks.
-The seed vault is located just west of Longyearbyen, just above the airport.
-The only thing that is visible from the outside is its iconic entrance portal, but inside there is a tunnel about 130 meters straight into the mountain, which leads to three rooms where the seed samples are stored.
+The seed vault is located just west of Longyearbyen, close to the airport.
+The only thing that is visible from the outside is its iconic entrance, but inside there is a tunnel about 130 meters straight into the mountain, which leads to three rooms where the seed samples are stored.

 The seed vault was completed in 2008, and its purpose is to create an extra level of security for the valuable genetic diversity found in the gene banks.
 There are more than one million seed samples collected inside the vault, from all corners of the world, and preserved at -18 ° C.

 The seed vault is not open for visits, but its characteristic entrance is difficult to miss.
 If you are one of those who already have visited Svalbard, you most likely have passed the building on your way to and from the airport.
 At the foot of the mountain, a futuristic concrete corridor rises alone from an otherwise deserted and barren landscape, and an artwork that reflects the rays of the midnight sun in the summertime, and in the winter illuminates the polar night's severe darkness with a light reminiscent of the blue-green shimmer of the Northern Lights, decorates the entrance.
 For many, it is a unique view, and perhaps it also raises thoughts about our existence.
 The artwork is called Perpetual Repercussion, award-winning, and has been developed by the artist Dyveke Sanne.